 Is it worth the high price?
 “Purely in sushi terms, Jiro is the yardstick by which all others are measured,” says Japan Times food columnist Robbie Swinnerton.
 “If you calculate satisfaction by the amount of time you spend at the counter, then you may well feel short-changed.
 But that will not be a consideration for Obama.”

-Overall, given Japan’s pride in UNESCO’s designation of “washoku” (Japanese cuisine) as an Intangible World Cultural Heritage, Sukiyabashi Jiro appears a wise strategic choice.
+Overall, given Japan’s pride in UNESCO’s designation of “washoku” (Japanese cuisine) as an Intangible World Cultural Heritage, Sukiyabashi Jiro appears to be a wise strategic choice.